 What is Geneva Health Files?

-Geneva Health Files is an investigative, inter-disciplinary, reporting initiative that seeks to capture the power and politics in global health.
+Geneva Health Files is an investigative, inter-disciplinary reporting initiative that seeks to capture power and politics in global health.
 This independent reporting initiative tracks international health policy as it unfolds in the capital of global health - Geneva, Switzerland.

-This unique journalistic effort reaches a readership comprising policymakers, academics and interested experts in global health through a bi-weekly newsletter that offers distinct curation and an investigative analysis every single week.
+This unique journalistic effort reaches a diverse readership comprising policymakers, academics and interested experts in global health through a weekly newsletter that offers distinct curation, investigative analyses every week.
 Its mission is not only to bring diverse perspectives to global health journalism, but to also contribute towards greater accountability and transparency in global health by honest, rigorous reporting.

 You can write to us at email@example.com or firstname.lastname@example.org.
 Or follow us on twitter: @filesgeneva and @pretpat.

 Follow @FilesGeneva on twitter.
 Sign up to the bi-weekly newsletter.

 Founding Editor, Geneva Health Files

 Readers of Geneva Health Files become a part of a community working towards greater transparency and accountability in global health policy-making.

 As a paid subscriber you get timely and comprehensive analysis every Friday.
 We help you make sense of this relentless news cycle by going deep into one significant development in global health every week.
 You will also have access to interviews of experts and will be the first to know of fast-moving developments in global health policy-making as they take shape.

 You can become a core supporter, if you see value in our work, believe in our mission and want us to become viable.